Naturalclar/slide-react-native-eu-2020/script.md

 Here's our agenda for this session.
 First, I'll be giving a little introduction of myself, then I'll be going through what visual regression test is all about, and how it can be performed on a react-native project.
 Then I will conclude the session by showing an actual demo of the visual regression test using a tool called Reg-suit.

 Hopefully that sounds interesting to you.
-So let's get started.
+Let's get started.

 ---

 First, let me quickly introduce myself.
 Again, my name is Jesse Katsumata, and I'm currently living in Japan, working as a front end engineer at a company called CureApp.
 You can also find me at twitter or github as Naturalclar.

 I've been developing with React Native for the past 2 years or so, and I absolutely fell in love with it.
-I've been keeping up the with latest updates, and I've been sending small pull requests to the community repos and documents which eventually got me to joining the react-native community, where I maintain some of the lean core modules for react-native.
+I've been keeping up the with latest updates, and I've been sending fixes to the community repos and documents which eventually got me to joining the react-native community, where I maintain some of the lean core modules for react-native.

-I also love helping out with other open source communities.
-I've been helping out with stuff like Japanese translations for the React, Gatsby.js, and TypeScript documentations, and I've making bunch of fixes to several repositories including react-native.
+I also love participating in other open source communities in general.
+It's a great way to learn the internals of a project and expanding my knowledge while helping others.
+I've been helping out with stuff like Japanese translations of documents for libraries like React, Gatsby.js, and TypeScript, and I've been making small fixes to several repositories including react-native.

 ---

 The company I work for, CureApp, is a leading medtech startup in Tokyo, Japan.
-In CureApp, we are building digital therapeucal apps to provide medical treatment to people, with the power of technology.
-In CureApp, we write everything in TypeScript.
+In CureApp, we are building digital therapeucal apps to provide medical treatment, with the power of technology.
+Our engineers, we write everything in TypeScript.
 That is, we write our web applications using React, our servers are running on node.js, and even our infrastructures are set up using TypeScript with AWS CDK.
-And ofcourse, our mobile applications are built using React Native.
+And of course, our mobile applications are built using React Native.

 ---

 As our applications deal with human's well being, we take our testing very seriously to make sure our apps work the way we intended to.
-I've mentioned that everything is written in TypeScript, so all our code base are Type safe.
+I've mentioned that everything is written in TypeScript, so all our code bases are Type safe.
 We also perform unit tests for the business logics, and integration tests for our apis, and we perform UI testing for our pages and components.
 For today's session, I'll be focusing more on the UI testing, which the Visual Regression Test takes part in.

 ---